Sojo506/exam_programs/README.md

 # exam_programs
-I made some programs in my first exam, so here u have
+I made some programs in my first exam, so here u have them